dfoleypivotal/gcp-pcf-workshop/README.md

 - From any browser, open a new tab and go to the URL to access Pivotal Ops Manager.
 Use the username and password returned from the command above to login.

     ![](images/image4.png)

+- ***Apps Manager*** is a web-based tool for managing Pivotal Application Service (PAS) organizations, spaces, applications, services, and users.

 - From the PCF GCP Quickstart directory run the following command to get login information for Apps Manager: